khulnasoft-lab/design.khulnasoft.com/contents/regions/navigation.md

 The sidebar is hidden behind a “hamburger” icon.
 When pressed, the sidebar is shown expanded, overlapping the page with a semi-transparent overlay.
 Like the previous point, this behavior is not affected by the user's cookie preference and doesn't change that preference.

-TODO: Add global navigation example for small and extra small viewports (up to `767px`)
+Todo: Add global navigation example for small and extra small viewports (up to `767px`)